bbanyuls/LeagueOfDataHarvesting/README.md

 # Files

 This GitHub repository contains two files that account for the general project: the RMD and HTML file that explains the interpretability and replication of the project, as well as the results and overall objectives.
+Also, the code to generate the Shiny App explained in the next section is available.

 # Shiny App